Where 50 American cities wintered this year

 Snowfall shows no meaningful trend (+0.038"/decade, p = 0.94).
 Neither does precipitation (-0.004"/decade, p = 0.99).
 If winter is changing, it is changing in the background, beneath a fog of natural variability that a three-decade sample cannot fully resolve.

 Seven cities out of fifty had a normal winter.
 The other forty-three did not, and each of them did not in its own way.
 The strangeness was not evenly distributed.
 It rarely is.
+Next winter will be strange in its own way, and the baseline will absorb this one, and the vocabulary will fail again.

 Data: Open-Meteo Archive API